joealewine/blockchain-rhos/howto/console-deploy-k8.md

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.
 If you are using {{site.data.keyword.cloud_notm}} Private, install the [{{site.data.keyword.cloud_notm}} Private CLI 3.2.1](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.2.1/manage_cluster/install_cli.html){: external}.
 The {{site.data.keyword.cloud_notm}} Private CLI includes the Kubectl CLI.

 3. If you are not running the platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or {{site.data.keyword.cloud_notm}} Private then you need to setup the nginx ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.

+4. If you plan to use the console from the Chrome browser on Mac OS Catalina, you will need to follow the advanced configuration instructions to [configure your own TLS certificates](/docs/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#use-your-own-tls-certificates-optional-) instead of using self-signed certificates, or use a different [browser](/docs/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-browsers) on Mac OS Catalina.

 ## Log in to your cluster
 {: #deploy-k8-login}